You can't disenfranchise all of us, Ianno!

 CommunityAIR and other waterfront community groups are sponsoring this debate.

-As I said over at rabble.ca (which I just joined, at least partly in hopes of attracting more eyeballs to this site), I am hoping that Ianno gets reamed at this debate -- if he's brave enough to show up.
+rabble.ca (which I just joined, at least partly in hopes of attracting more eyeballs to this site), I am hoping that Ianno gets reamed at this debate -- if he's brave enough to show up.
 Basically, due to his support of the Toronto Port Authority (see my previous posts!), he is personally responsible for much of what is wrong with Toronto's beleaguered waterfront.
 If only the Liberal condo-dwellers had done their research in the last election!

-Tony Ianno's trust fund is also getting some attention.
-Blogger Inaki Mondragon seems to have been able to generate some traction on the issue of Ianno's $250,000 slush fund, which, due to loopholes in election finance laws, allows people to make large anonymous donations which Tony can use for just about anything he wants.
-Torontoist picked up the story on Wednesday, and apparently CBC radio had an item about it this morning.
-With luck Ianno will not be able to remain under the radar on this.
+Inaki Mondragon seems to have been able to generate some traction on the issue of Ianno's $250,000 slush fund, which, due to loopholes in election finance laws, allows people to make large anonymous donations which Tony can use for just about anything he wants.

-Torontoist also had a recent story about the 'Stop the Violence' vigil for Jane Creba, the girl who was shot while shopping at Yonge-Dundas square on Boxing Day.
+story about the 'Stop the Violence' vigil for Jane Creba, the girl who was shot while shopping at Yonge-Dundas square on Boxing Day.
 Apparently, Ianno stood next to the Torontoist reporter respectfully for most of the ceremony, but when rival Olivia Chow came forward with city councilor Pam McConnell to dedicate a candle, he wasted no time pushing his way to the front of the crowd.
 Wouldn't want to miss a photo op, now would we?

-Going back even further, I must admit I was surprised to read that Ianno had spoken out against the racist blog comments by Liberal organizer Mike Klander.
+read that Ianno had spoken out against the racist blog comments by Liberal organizer Mike Klander.
 Surprised because first of all, we know that Ianno rarely speaks out on anything, even when he's being well-paid to do so as a Member of Parliament.
 Secondly, it seems entirely out of character for Ianno.
 If you'll recall, after Ianno won the last election, rather than graciously acknowledge his opponents, which is standard practise, he took the opportunity to insult Olivia Chow.
 I wouldn't be surprised if he had the insulting Olivia Chow graphic as his screensaver.

 Comments disabled